Notre Dame Fighting Irish football rivalries: Northwestern

+The series began in 1889, one of the oldest in Fighting Irish football annals.
+It has been suggested that the nickname, "Fighting Irish," originated during that first meeting when Northwestern fans chanted, "Kill those Irish!
+Kill those fighting Irish!" at halftime.
+Northwestern and Notre Dame had a yearly contest from 1929 to 1948, with the winner taking home a shillelagh, much like the winner of the Notre Dame–USC contest now receives.
+The two schools are located in bordering states in the mid-western United States.

+The Northwestern-Notre Dame shillelagh was largely forgotten by the early 1960s.
+Northwestern ended the series after 1948, as did several other schools who were getting tired of being beaten year in and year out by Notre Dame, and the two schools would not meet again until 1959.
+By then, Ara Parseghian was coaching the Wildcats, who notched four consecutive victories over Notre Dame between 1959 and 1962.

+After Parseghian came to Notre Dame, he posted a 9–0 docket against his old team.
+In fact, the Fighting Irish did not lose to Northwestern again until September 1995, which was the beginning of a Rose Bowl season for the Wildcats and the two teams' last meeting for nearly 20 years.

+The series was renewed in 2014 when the Wildcats traveled to Indiana for the first time since 1995, defeating the Irish 43–40 in overtime.
+The Irish repaid the visit in 2018 when they traveled to Evanston and defeated Wildcats 31–21.
+Notre Dame leads the series 38–9–2.
+As of 2024, there are no future meetings scheduled between the teams.

 Pittsburgh

 The Fighting Irish's longtime series with the Pittsburgh Panthers, Notre Dame's fifth most played football opponent, began in 1909, and there have been no more than two consecutive seasons without two teams meeting each other except between 1913 and 1929, 1938–42, and 1979–81.
 Since 1982, the Panthers have remained a relative fixture on the schedule.
-Notre Dame leads the series 49–21–1.
+Notre Dame leads the series 51–21–1.

 The longest game in Notre Dame history occurred between the two schools in 2008, when Pitt defeated ND in a record 4 overtimes by a field goal.
 The 2012 contest saw Notre Dame erase a 20–6 deficit in the fourth quarter and force overtime.
 The Irish won 29–26 in triple overtime after the Panthers narrowly missed a game-winning field goal in the second overtime.

 In 2013 both schools joined the ACC (Pitt for all sports including football, and Notre Dame for non-football sports), which led to the schools playing at least once every three years.

-Their ACC matches began in 2013 in Pittsburgh with a 28–21 Panthers win; the most recent game was a 45-3 Irish win in 2020.
+Their ACC matchups began in 2013 in Pittsburgh with a 28–21 Panthers win.
+The most recent game was a 37–15 Irish win in 2025.